 November 30, 2017

 As a Folsom elder law lawyer, I whole-heartedly believe that Medi-Cal is a solid option available for seniors in the Sacramento area who need help paying for long-term care.
-Medi-Cal is a needs-based program, meaning that strict income and asset limits are adhered to and seniors can face penalties if they do not meet those limits.
+Medi-Cal is a needs-based program, meaning that strict income and asset limits are adhered to and seniors and elders can face penalties if they do not meet those limits.
 There are some exceptions for assets that remain uncountable for Medi-Cal purposes, including a house or a car.
 However, after the senior passes away, Federal law instructs that the state of California must try to collect on the costs the program paid out from the senior’s estate.
 There are typically two ways that California will try to collect from the deceased’s estate: through estate asset recovery and voluntary real estate liens.

 Estate Asset Recovery